 Before we start, though, you might wonder why these health and healthy habits matters.

 Well, when it comes to creativity, productivity, and the ability to focus on your tasks, it helps to operate from a place of well-being.
 You want to enjoy your work, and you certainly don’t want to experience burnout, fatigue, or discomfort.

 Without it, you’re either running on fumes or ready to crash.
 You make mistakes or overlook epiphanies and moments of inspiration when you feel exhausted and irritated.

 No one wants to feel drained.
 It’s hard to get things done when you’re tired and no longer feel enthusiastic about your projects.

-The good news is that with a few tweaks to your daily routine, you can build a long-lasting regimen of easy and simple habits that will help you to stay energized, flexible, focused, and inspired – mentally, physically, and emotionally.
+The good news is that with a few tweaks to your daily routine, you can build a long-lasting regimen of easy and simple healthy habits for small business owners that will help you to stay energized, flexible, focused, and inspired – mentally, physically, and emotionally.

 - Get Up and Move Around

 - Take Some Me-Time